 These Crispy Baked Hot Wings are super crispy and delicious.
 You would never guess that they're baked instead of deep-fried.

-I always have no less than 3 different types of hot sauce in my house, usually closer to 6.
+I always have no less than 3 different types of hot sauce in my house, usually closer to 5.
 If I ever eat chicken wings they are, without a doubt, hot wings.
 It was only a matter of time before I started making them at home, and since I hate deep frying, I make Crispy Baked Hot Wings.

 These do take a bit of time to make, thanks to their multi-step cooking process, but the result is totally worth it.
-The wings are super crispy, AND you don't have to deal with the mess and hassle of deep frying!.
-You would never know that they weren't just pulled out of the fryer.
+The wings are super crispy, AND you don't have to deal with the mess and hassle of deep frying!
+You would never know that they weren't just pulled out of the deep fryer.

 If you happen to not like hot sauce (WHAT??) you could also use the same method to cook the chicken wings, and use any sauce you like instead of the hot sauce.
-Serve with cut up raw veggies, and blue cheese or ranch dressing.
+Serve the wings with cut-up raw veggies, and blue cheese or ranch dressing.